magicasaservice/vue-equipment/packages/plugins/MagicEmitter/index.md

 ```

 > [!TIP]
-> If you have installed the component as a Nuxt module, the composable will be auto-imported and is automatically available in your Nuxt app.
+> If you have installed the emitter as a Nuxt module, the composable will be auto-imported and is automatically available in your Nuxt app.

 ## Peer Dependencies